Logianer/logianer/README.md

 What do I do?
-- I make cool things like tools that simplify you live as a dev, discord-bots and other stuff.
+- I make cool things like tools that simplify your live as a dev, discord-bots and other stuff.
 Check out my repos!